pedro14carvalho/philo/README.md

 Used copilot to understand the project's core concepts such as:
 - Structuring array of structs;
 - Concept and application of mutexes;
-- Assistance with `pthread` functions (how to use them, what arguments they expect and the values they return).
+- Assistance with `pthread` functions (how to use them, what arguments they expect and the values they return);
+- Help with debugging when 'gdb' was not enough (it's really hard to debug multiple threads!!!).